Wafris/wafris-rb/README.md

 - Redis 4.8+
 - Rails 5+
 - Ruby 2.5+
+- A provisioned Redis instance.
+If you don't have a provisioned Redis check out [our guide on provisioning a Redis instance]('https://wafris.org/guides/provisioning-redis').

 If you have a previous version of one of the requirements above please let us know and we'll test it out.

+### 7. Connect on Wafris Hub

+Go to https://wafris.org/hub to login or create a new account.

 ### 1. Add the gem